 Find emotional and professional support.
-Family support groups provide people with a chance to share thoughts, fears, and questions with other people who are in similar situations and understand.
+Family support groups provide individuals with a chance to share thoughts, fears, and questions with others who are in similar situations and understand.

 Parents of children with eating disorders play a critical role; having a child with an eating disorder places significant responsibility on parents, making them active partners in treatment planning and implementation.
 Your family needs to feel comfortable and confident in the professional’s approach and abilities, and in discussing the disorder.
 Finding a mental health professional with experience treating young people or children with eating disorders and their families is important.